MichalKarbownik/falcon-docs/docs/falcon-client/configurations.md

 ### ESLint

 Falcon Client is ESLint ready.
-To turn it on you need to provide your favorite preset, or you can use ours, [see presets](https://github.com/deity-io/falcon/tree/master/packages/falcon-dev-tools/eslint-config-falcon).
+To turn it on you need to provide your favorite preset, or you can [use ours](https://github.com/deity-io/falcon/tree/master/packages/falcon-dev-tools/eslint-config-falcon).

 In order to incorporate ESLint you need to create `.eslintrc` file in the Application root.
 Bellow you can find configuration which uses `@deity/eslint-config-falcon` preset: